jozu-ai/kitops/docs/src/docs/use-cases.md

 ### Testing

-Once the application team had confirmed the new model didn’t change the behaviour of the application, an engineer from outside the data science team would validate the model.
+Once the application team had confirmed the new model didn’t change the behavior of the application, an engineer from outside the data science team would validate the model.
 To do this they would run the new model with the validation dataset included in the ModelKit, and compare their results with the results from the data science team.
 This engineer generally didn't need the codebases in the ModelKit so they would just unpack the model and datasets.

 `kit unpack registry.gitlab.com/chatbot/legalchat:tuned --model --datasets`